chipsalliance/firrtl-spec/abi.md

 Property types have no defined ABI, and may not affect any other guarantees of the ABI.

-### Constant Types

-Constant types are a restriction on FIRRTL types.
-Therefore, FIRRTL structures which would be expected to produce certain Verilog structures will produce the same structure if instantiated with a constant type.
-For example, an input port of type `const UInt`{.firrtl} will result in a port in the Verilog, if under the same conditions an input port of type `UInt`{.firrtl} would have.

-It is not intended that constants are a replacement for parameterization.
-Constant typed values have no particular meta-programming capability.
-It is, for example, expected that a module with a constant input port be fully compilable to non-parameterized Verilog.

 # Versioning Scheme of this Document

 This is the versioning scheme that applies to version 1.0.0 and later.